SES-KO/CsvTableAndPersistenceWithRoom/README.md

 # CsvTableAndPersistenceWithRoom
-Android Kotlin example to import data from csv, persist via Room and Flow, display in a table and export back to csv
+Android Kotlin example to import data from csv, display in a table and persist via Room and Flow.

 Setting up the project
 ======================